jeanluct/adcell/README.md

 ## Running

+- Run `adcell_demo('demoX')`, where `X` is a number from 1 to 6.
+The
-- Run `adcell_run('1')`.
-The argument specifies which flow and set of parameter values are used.
+  argument specifies which flow and set of parameter values are used.

-- You can add your own run parameters by adding a case in the `switch` statement at the top of `adcell_run`: you can specify the diffusion coefficient (effectively the inverse Peclet number) and the number of Fourier coefficients in each dimension.  `N` should be made larger as `Diff` is decreased.
+- You can add your own run parameters by adding a case in the `switch` statement at the top of `adcell_demo`: you can specify the diffusion coefficient (effectively the inverse Peclet number) and the number of Fourier coefficients in each dimension.  `N` should be made larger as `Diff` is decreased.
 Another useful parameter is `ks`, which determines how many cells fill the domain.
 For `ks=4`, there will seem to be 8 cells in each direction, since they come in pairs.

+- See the `examples` folder.